The extended future cover and desynchronization of sofic shifts: Abstract

 \section{Abstract}

-The paper describes a cover of the future cover of a sofic shift which is canonical in the same way as the future cover itself.
+The paper constructs a cover of the future cover of a sofic subshift $Y$ which is canonical in the same way as the future cover itself.
 In some cases the cover is isomorphic to the future cover and in other it is a genuine extension.
+The extended future cover is then used to show that by removing from a sofic subshift all elements containing a synchronizing word, the result is a new sofic subshift whose future cover can be realized as the merged graph of a canonical subgraph of the extended future cover of $Y$.